 1 Okay, thank you for that.
 Just for your benefit and 0 for the Tribunal's benefit, just in terms of a road 2 3 map, I'm going to ask you some questions about the CMOH, Chief Medical Officer of Health, office and three 4 CMOH orders.
 I'm going to take you through the -- what 5 6 I'm going to call the AHS documents, which were 7 admitted this morning.
 I'm then going to take you to the Pandemic Directive that the College has issued.
 8 9 And we're then going to go through your expert report.
 10 So that's just a bit of a road map for you.
 11 So turning to the CMOH or Chief Medical Officer of 12 Health, can you describe for the Tribunal what the CMOH 13 is and what it's purpose is?
 14 Α Yeah.
 So the CMOH, Chief Medical Officer of Health of Alberta, Dr. Hinshaw right now, is a role that sits 15 within the Ministry of Health and -- versus a role 16 17 that's within Alberta Health Services, and, very generally, the Ministry of Health primarily is designed 18 to -- well, their job is to set overall health policy, 19 20 and Alberta Health Services' primary job is to 21 operationalize that health policy.
-22 Now, you know, there can be variations in what 23 they do in AHS is very vague, but think of that as the 24 like the simplest demarcation between the Ministry of health importance.
-And I believe that role is sort of -- there's something in the Public Health Act and within the Public Health Act that it creates provision for the role of CMOH.

-Health and AHS.
-The CMOH is meant to advise the Ministry of Health on issues of, you know, public
+22 Now, you know, there can be variations in what 23 they do in AHS is very vague, but think of that as the 24 like the simplest demarcation between the Ministry of 25 Health and AHS.
+The CMOH is meant to advise the 26 Ministry of Health on issues of, you know, public

-Within the Public Health Act, there's also certain 5 6 sections for -- that allow for the creation of various 7 sort of Public Health orders.
-And a Public Health order, you know, as Mr. talked about are --8 I'll call them like legally binding orders, instruments 9 10 that we can use to essentially limit people's 11 activities to prevent, you know, the spread of an infectious -- of an infectious disease or another 12 13 health hazard, yeah.

-14 Q Are you familiar with the various CMOH orders issued by15 Dr. Hinshaw during the COVID pandemic?
+1 health importance.
+And I believe that role is sort 2 of there's something in the Public Health Act and 3 within the Public Health Act that it creates provision 4 for the role of CMOH.
+5 Within the Public Health Act, there's also certain 6 sections for that allow for the creation of various 7 sort of Public Health orders.
+And a Public Health 8 order, you know, as Mr. Maxston talked about are 9 I'll call them like legally binding orders, instruments 10 that we can use to essentially limit people's 11 activities to prevent, you know, the spread of an 12 infectious of an infectious disease or another 13 health hazard, yeah.
+14 Q Are you familiar with the various CMOH orders issued by 15 Dr. Hinshaw during the COVID pandemic?
+16 А Yes.

-16 A Yes.
 That happened a lot though, but yes.

-17 Q And were you involved in the preparation of the CMOH18 orders?

-So when it comes to preparation of CMOH orders, those 19 Α 20 are drafted within the Ministry of Health specifically.
-That being said, a lot of the evidence base, for 21 22 example, the forms, you know, what goes into these orders, you know, like groups like SAG and others that 23 24 do provide support there.
+17 Q And were you involved in the preparation of the CMOH 18 orders?
+19 А So when it comes to preparation of CMOH orders, those 20 are drafted within the Ministry of Health specifically.
+21 That being said, a lot of the evidence base, for 22 example, the forms, you know, what goes into these 23 orders, you know, like groups like SAG and others that 24 do provide support there.
 And so nobody within Alberta 25 Health Services actually writes CMOH orders, but it's a 26 pretty small ecosystem, right?
 There's not a whole lot of Public Health physicians, infectious disease specialist, and, you know, I think that like I'm involved in bits of the evidence-gathering pieces that lead to the drafting of the orders.